Sony WH1000XM3 vs. Bose 700: Best Noise Cancelling Option?

 - You can listen to your outside surroundings with your headphones on, by setting the ambient sound to level 20, but it’s not quite as clear as Bose.

-- You can hold your hand over the right cup and your music’s volume will lower and the noise cancelation turns off.
+- You can hold your hand over the right cup and your music’s volume will lower and the noise cancellation turns off.
 Once you move your hand off the cup, the music returns to your previous volume level.
 I love that feature, but I wish it paused the music instead of lowering the volume.

 - You can pair these headphones with as many devices as you want, but you can only pair them to one device at a time.
 For example, when you’re paired with your phone and want to listen on your laptop, you need to enter the sometimes painful Bluetooth pairing mode and repair.
 Then, repeat the process when you want to listen on your phone again.